-Golden Globe nominated composer Brian Byrne moved to Los Angeles from Ireland in July 2003 to expand his career as a film and television composer.
-Since then, Brian has consistently worked as a composer, conductor, songwriter, arranger and pianist – in the US and in Europe.
-Brian recently won two World Soundtrack Awards for his music to the song and score for the movie Albert Nobbs.
+Golden Globe-nominated composer Brian Byrne moved to Los Angeles from Ireland in July 2003 to expand his career as a film and television composer.
+Since then, Brian has consistently worked as a composer, conductor, songwriter, arranger and pianist in the US and in Europe.

 Brian’s American conducting debut came in 2004 at Carnegie Hall.
-He was commission to write all the arrangements and conduct the Royal Philharmonic Orchestra for the release of Ronan Tynan’s first solo album.
+He was commissioned to write all the arrangements and conduct the Royal Philharmonic Orchestra for the release of Ronan Tynan’s first solo album.
 He continued on as Musical Director for Ronan’s Tour and subsequently wrote two original compositions for the album.
-Ellie and Passing Through

 As musical Director for the BBC Beautiful Night concert, he conducted the Ulster Orchestra with artists Jamie Cullum, Bob Geldof, Neil Hannon (The Divine Comedy), Hot House Flowers, Ronan Keating (Boyzone), Brian Kennedy and Alanis Morissette, performing for 10 million people during a live telecast throughout Ireland, the U.K. and Europe.